Multi Factor Authentication Solutions

 - If you plan to implement a physical token solution (such as RSA or Yubikey), make sure you are prepared in case these tokens are lost.
 Both of these systems have controls to allow for you to replace a lost key, however, your organization will need to determine who is responsible for managing this system and formalize a policy that is understood by the entire organization.

 Biometrics, such as fingerprint readers or facial recognition, have become commonplace as primary authentication methods for smartphones.
 It isn’t uncommon for enterprise-class laptops to also contain fingerprint readers and facial recognition systems that integrate into Windows.
 These systems often allow for more secure and efficient access when compared to a password but are most often applied as a single factor solution.
-As the title of this article suggests, we always recommend relying on multiple factors for authentication, and a password is a good option as one of two or more factors used.
+As the title of this article suggests, we always recommend relying on multi factor authentication solutions, and a password is a good option as one of two or more factors used.

 - Consider using Biometrics as an alternative 'primary factor' when using systems that support it (such as laptops) as opposed to a second factor.
 This may be as limited as requiring all smartphones with access to the corporate mail server to use Biometric authentication.